 I hope the above will explain my decision and will meet your understanding.

-To summarise in a more optimistic tone, I am still happy to treat patients whose instability has been caused by trauma, such as whiplash.
-I think that here the results are better and outweigh the risks.
+To summarise in a more optimistic tone, I am still happy to treat patients whose instability has been caused by trauma, such as whiplash and where there is a clear target for injection.
+I think that here the results are potentially better and might outweigh the risks.
+The final decision, however, is always made based on patient’s history and clinical examination.
+It is also important to realise that upper cervical spine injection is not a remedy for all symptoms, neither is it a “quick fix”.

 Thank you for reading.